Terms and Conditions

 11. The Contact Person also is responsible for notifying VDOT - on the original application and throughout the group's involvement in the adoption - if any of the group's participants has a condition that might necessitate special safety precautions (example: if a pickup participant uses a wheelchair).

-12. VDOT will provide the group with large orange mesh "Cleanup Crew Working" signs to place under the Adopt-a-Highway sign during each pick up.
+12. VDOT will provide the group with large orange "Cleanup Crew Working" signs to place under the Adopt-a-Highway sign during each pick up.

 13. VDOT will pay for producing, installing and maintaining the blue Adopt-a-Highway signs.